jostylr/literate-programming-book/manuscript/symphonic-programming.md

 Here we have a full example with the different syntaxes being used.
 We will load from two files and save to three.

 load.md is the main entry point.
-One would compile it with `litpro -s . load.md` The `-s` says to look for any other loaded in the current directory (rather than the default of `src`.
+One would compile it with `litpro -s . load.md` The `-s` says to look for any other literate document to be loaded in the current directory; the default is `src`.

 <<(part-1/sp-load.md)

-The above code loads up load2.md which has some nice bits.
+The above code loads up load2.md which has some nice bits in it.

 <<(part-1/sp-load2.md)

-widget.js has some simple javacsript code.
+When compiled, we get widget.js:

 <<(part-1/sp-widget.js)

-widget.css has some css styling for the widget
+widget.css:

 <<(part-1/sp-widget.css)

-full.html has a full html with a widget embedded.
-In later sections, we will see how to embed something useful inside such code, but for now we just take the widget as a black box and put it in our code.
+and full.html:

 <<(part-1/sp-full.html)